 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in the graduate degree program to which you apply.
 The admission recommendations from the programs/departments are submitted to the Dean of the Graduate School.
 Thus, all degree-seeking applicants must be formally admitted to the University of Maryland Graduate School.

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The Office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on the academic information; it is not a guarantee of attendance.
-International students recommended for admission will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
+International students recommended for admission will then receive instructions for obtaining the appropriate visa to study at the University of Maryland which will require the submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

 Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.

 Department: Counseling, Higher Education, and Special Education (CHSE)

 Programs: Counseling Psychology, School Psychology, School Counseling, Student Affairs, Education Leadership, Higher Education and International Education Policy, and Special Education.

 Contact: Carol Scott at (301) 405-2858 or firstname.lastname@example.org.

 Programs: Human Development and Measurement, Statistics, & Evaluation.